 Three policy drafts included the efforts of one Arts teacher, one Sciences teacher, the MYP Coordinator, school administrators, and the IB consultant.
 The final draft was submitted to the Steering Committee (see appendix) for approval in late spring of 2016.
-Review of this policy's usefulness will be conducted every two years or more frequently as needed to identify necessary revisions.
+Review of this policy's usefulness is conducted every two years or more frequently as needed to identify necessary revisions.
+The most recent review took place in August 2021.